 These Peruvian coffee beans are sourced from a particular farm that is approved by the Rainforest Alliance and organic certified to ensure authenticity and quality.
 These coffee beans are micromanaged – i.e., by paying extreme attention to all the small details – every step of the way from the coffee field to production and packaging.

 Café Tunki is a single-origin coffee that is dark roasted and gives off a nutty, creamy flavor together with citric acidity and a velvety, chocolatey body.

 The Best Way to Roast and Brew Peruvian Coffee Beans

 Some people love to roast their own Peruvian coffee beans so that they can create unique-tasting blends all on their own.
 If you belong to this category of DIY experts and want to experiment by roasting your own coffee beans, here are two things you need to know:

-Now, whether you are creating your own distinct blend or choose to allow this single origin coffee beans to stand on its own, you should know that Peruvian coffee beans are first-rate candidates for a dark or medium roast.
-Their subtlety can handle more intense complexity of the darker roasting process.
+Now, whether you are creating your own distinct blend or choose to allow these single-origin coffee beans to stand on their own, you should know that Peruvian coffee beans are first-rate candidates for a dark or medium roast.
+Their subtlety can handle the more intense complexity of the darker roasting process.

 For instance, the highly regarded and much-loved Café Tunki are dark roasted Peruvian coffee beans, though not too intense.
 The dark roast is just enough to reveal or draw out the natural constituents of the flavor profile as well as the floral aroma.